 - a) After each routine, total scores (A, E and D scores), penalties, final score and the rank must be displayed to the public.
-After competition, athletes are also given the evaluated difficulty sheets with judge's notes. - b) After the Qualification round, each participating member federation must receive a complete copy of the results, they will be published on the website of the international federation. - c) At the end of the competition, athletes may request feedback from the Head Judges, and they may view the Difficulty Sheets.
+After competition, athletes are also given the evaluated difficulty sheets with judge's notes. - b) After the Qualification round, results will be published on the website of the international federation. - c) At the end of the competition, athletes may request feedback from the Head Judges, and they may view the Difficulty Sheets.
 At the discretion of the Head Judge, they may view the Art and Execution sheets, but may not photograph the sheets.
 Any intemperance to this rule will be punished by the POSA Ethics Committee, configuring it as "Disrespectful behaviour towards the Jury and the Head Judge". - d) Feedback should be requested immediately after the competition, directly in the Sport Hall, however, the athlete may also request feedback via email to the head judge no later than one week after the end of the competition.
 After this period, no more feedback can be requested.